graetz23/paxcc/README.md

 ## ChangeLog

+- 251101 Adding Tokenizer for XML sequences.
+         Extending Pax Reader for parsing files from folder.
 - 251020 Extending CMake build configuration to settle C++ version.
          Switching to C++11, due to unordered_map usage yet: target C++03 or C++98.
          Adding double linked object tree feature, having a parent each.